deoxxa/npmrc/README.md

 you from your own stupid self by making sure you don't accidentally overwrite an .npmrc that you actually want to keep.

-Also it's written in posix sh, so it should work basically everywhere.

 Installation
 ------------